Ticagrelor (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, lung or breathing problems (such as asthma or COPD), or a history of bleeding problems.
-Tell your doctor if you plan to have surgery or a dental procedure.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, lung or breathing problems (such as asthma or COPD), or a history of bleeding problems.

 - Tell any doctor or dentist who treats you that you are using this medicine.
-You may need to stop using this medicine several days before you have surgery or medical tests.
-Do not stop taking your medicine without your doctor's permission.
+With your doctor's permission, you may need to stop using this medicine several days before you have surgery to reduce the risk of bleeding problems.
+Follow your doctor's instructions carefully.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.